Prerequisites

 1. Click on the “View protein alignment” link above the dot plot (Figure 76, arrow).

-The dot plot is a visual/graphical representation of the protein alignment showing the position of the amino acids for the D. melanogaster protein on the x-axis and the position of the amino acids for the target species protein on the y-axis; therefore
+FYI: The dot plot is a visual/graphical representation of the protein alignment showing the position of the amino acids for the D. melanogaster protein on the x-axis and the position of the amino acids for the target species protein on the y-axis; therefore, large gaps, regions with no sequence similarity, and any other anomalies seen in the dot plot can be located within the protein alignment.

 Figure 77.
 For Your Information — Dot Plot